Author William McKeever

 - Sharks are prized catches.
 Chinese covet their fins for soup.
 Sharks are also killed for their squalene, a key moisturizing agent in products like lipstick.
 Squalene fisheries operate primarily in the southeastern Atlantic and western Pacific oceans, where regulations are lax.

 Sharks aren’t the only victims of the international fishing traffic industry, as McKeever reveals through his interviews with six former slaves-at-sea in Cambodia.
 The author also tries to make sense of why people continue to kill sharks for sport, with a stop at the “Super Bowl” of shark contests, a mako-only shark tournament in Montauk, Long Island, and a day in the life of the self-professed “last great shark hunter.”

-EMPERORS OF THE DEEP ends with an open question: What can we do to save the sharks?
-As McKeever makes clear, we must take action to reform the world’s fishing industries, with regulations and consequences.
+EMPERORS OF THE DEEP ends with a discussion on what we can do to save the sharks.
+As McKeever makes clear, we must take action to reform the world’s fishing industries with new regulations before it is too late.
 It all starts with changing people’s minds about sharks and why they matter.

 # # #